Your First Worship Service

 What should I wear?

 Wear whatever you feel comfortable in.
-“Smart casual” or “business casual” is a good place to start, but you’ll find people dressed in many different styles at St. Anne’s, from jeans and t-shirts to shirts and ties.
+You’ll find people dressed in many different styles at St. Anne’s, from jeans and t-shirts to shirts and ties.

 What happens when I arrive?